bmhaynie/high-branch/_beer/norway-hill.md

 alt:
 availability: Bottle
 bitterness:
-description: This farmhouse inspired ale was 100% fermented in oak wine barrels.
+description: A farmhouse inspired ale that is 100% fermented in wine barrels.
 We use a mixed culture fermentation to bring on earthy flavors, a light tartness and fruitiness.
+Also available in bottles to take home.
 gravity:
 hops:
 ibu: 5